mackyle/topgit/README_DOCS.rst

 	option may be used to disable a ``topgit.autostash=true`` setting.
 	See the ``tg tag`` ``--stash`` option for details.

-	After the update, if a single topic branch was specified, it is left as the current one; if ``-a`` was specified, it returns to the branch which was current at the beginning.
+	After the update, the branch which was current at the beginning of the update is returned to.

 	If your dependencies are not up-to-date, ``tg update`` will first recurse into them and update them.